BomberFish/SwiftTop/README.md

 # SwiftTop

-An elegant task manager for iOS.
-Works on iOS and macOS
+An elegant task manager written in SwiftUI.
+Works on iOS and macOS\*.
+Inspired by [CocoaTop](https://github.com/D0m0/CocoaTop).

+> \* macOS support is experimental and not guaranteed to work.
+It's also not very useful, since you can just use Activity Monitor.

 ## Features